IDinsight/aaq_ud_template/README.md

 You should edit each of the files in `./secrets` and set the correct parameters.

 - `database_secrets.env` is the most important one to complete right now as these details will be used to create tables in the next step.
 You can set whatever username (usually `flask`) and password you prefer.
 These details will be used to create the role.
 - `tests/config.yaml` should also be updated.
 This file is used by `pytest` and is required to run tests locally.
 - Other files should be updated before you can test the instance.

+See `docs/deployment_instructions.md` for more detailed explanations on each secret environment variable.

 #### Run `make setup-db-all`